Yiddish orthography: Reform and standardization

 In the early 20th century, for cultural and political reasons, efforts were initiated toward the development of a uniform Yiddish orthography.
-A specimen initial practice was described in detail by the Yiddish lexicographer Alexander Harkavy in a Treatise on Yiddish Reading, Orthography, and Dialectal Variations first published in 1898 together with his Yiddish–English Dictionary (Harkavy 1898).
+A specimen initial practice was described in detail by the Yiddish lexicographer Alexander Harkavy in a Treatise on Yiddish Reading, Orthography, and Dialectal Variations first published in 1898 together with his Yiddish–English Dictionary.
 Additional illustrations of this variation are provided in source excerpts in Fishman 1981, which also contains a number of texts specifically about the need (pro and con) for a uniform orthography.
 A detailed chronology of the major events during this normative action, including rosters of conference participants, bibliographic references to the documents they produced, and summaries of their contents, is given in Yiddish in Schaechter 1999.
 There is a less detailed (but extensive nonetheless) English language review of this process in Estraikh 1999.

 The first action formally undertaken by a government was in the Soviet Union in 1920, abolishing the separate etymological orthography for words of Semitic (i.e., Hebrew and Aramaic) origin.
 Under this reform, Hebrew words were respelled according to their Yiddish pronunciation rather than their etymological spelling.
 The reform also eliminated German-inspired orthographic conventions such as silent "hej" and "ajen" letters and redundant gemination of consonants.

 A more comprehensive reform was developed in 1928 and finalized in 1932.
 It abolished the five special word-final allographs for the consonants /[f]/, /[x]/, /[m]/, /[n]/, and /[ts]/, which had been a distinctive feature of the Hebrew-based Yiddish writing system; this change was widely reintroduced in 1961.
 Additional changes included: elimination of the silent aleph in word-medial positions; differentiating between the prefixes "af" and "uf"; changing the spelling of "ba" for prefixes and prepositions; eliminating doubled consonants at morphological seams; and adopting a Russified spelling of international terms and proper names.
 The most radical proposals involved the Latinization of Yiddish, which had precedents in pre-revolutionary plans like Ludwig Zamenhof's 1909 blueprint.
 During the Soviet period, Latinization gained momentum between 1930 and 1933, coinciding with a broader campaign to Latinize writing systems of multiple Soviet languages.
-Nojekh Shulman published an article supporting a universal Roman alphabet in 1919, while in 1930 advocated for Latinization in the pedagogical magazine Ratnbildung. initially opposed to Latinization, became one of its strongest proponents by 1930, arguing that the Roman alphabet was more international, ideologically closer to Communism, and would make it easier to eliminate Hebrew words from Yiddish.
+Nojekh Shulman published an article supporting a universal Roman alphabet in 1919, while in 1930 Moyshe Kamenshteyn advocated for Latinization in the pedagogical magazine Ratnbildung.
+Isaac Zaretzki initially opposed to Latinization, became one of its strongest proponents by 1930, arguing that the Roman alphabet was more international, ideologically closer to Communism, and would make it easier to eliminate Hebrew words from Yiddish.
 Proposals included a 26-letter Roman alphabet (V. Kolchinski) and a 28-letter version (Bentsion Grande).
 Though some songbooks were published using a Latin-based "Czech transcription" for musical notation, the Latinization initiative was ultimately shelved by 1934, when it began to be mentioned negatively in official publications.